digitalbutter/vagrant-precise64/README.md

 ###Sublime Text 2
 There is a bug with Sublime that causes the NFS shared path to become out of sync discussed [here](https://serverfault.com/questions/534507/vagrant-nfs-share-doesnt-show-updated-file-if-size-doesnt-change)

+###MODx Mirror Plugin
+The old mirror plugin does not add an EOF newline to the files it creates.
+An updated version of the plugin is available [here](https://github.com/digitalbutter/MODX-Mirror/releases)

 ##Related Links
 * [digitalbutter/vagrant-scripts](https://github.com/digitalbutter/vagrant-scripts)